Abdelrhman2371999/NGINX-Ingress-Controller-Deployment/README.md

 NGINX Rate Limiting

 ⚠️ Disclaimer

-This configuration is designed for:
+This configuration is intended for:

-Testing environments with self-signed certificates
+Testing and learning environments

 Internal networks with IP whitelisting

-Learning purposes for Kubernetes Ingress concepts
+Kubernetes Ingress experimentation

 For production use:

 Replace self-signed certificates

-Implement proper security policies
+Apply strict network policies

-Configure monitoring and alerting
+Enable monitoring and alerting

-Perform load testing
+Perform load and security testing

-Review all security settings
+Review all security settings carefully

-Maintained by: Abdelrhman H.Musaa
-Last Updated: January 2026
-Version: 1.0.0